isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 2. Behavioral Parameters

     These parameters influence behavior such as how client host names and FQDN options are handled.
 They have been moved out of the ``dhcp-ddns`` section so that they may be specified at the global, shared-network, and/or subnet levels.
 Furthermore, they are inherited downward from global to shared-network to subnet.
 In other words, if a parameter is not specified at a given level, the value for that level comes from the level above it.
-    The behavioral parameter as follows:
+    The behavioral parameters are as follows:

     -  ``ddns-send-updates``
     -  ``ddns-override-no-update``